-The present contractual arrangements with a number of key suppliers linked into the administration of Framework contracts needs to be reviewed and within better Contract detailed Procedure Rules.
+The present contractual arrangements with a number of key suppliers linked into the administration of Framework contracts needs to be reviewed and better detailed within Contract Procedure Rules.
 This would enable transformation savings required as per the agreed programme to be maximised.